Man pleads guilty to killing his wife because she wanted a divorce - KTVZ

 Click here for updates on this story

-SARPY COUNTY, Neb.
-(KPTM) — A man who told police he killed his wife because she wanted a divorce pleaded guilty to second degree murder Friday morning.
+SARPY COUNTY, NE (KPTM) — A man who told police he killed his wife because she wanted a divorce pleaded guilty to second degree murder Friday morning.

 Brandon Norton said he choked Jennifer Norton to death in their Bellevue home in the summer of 2018 then dumped her body in the Missouri River.